Teacher Maintenance and Accountability Seminars (TE-MAS-12)Back

 Professions this course is suitable for:

 K-12 teachers, higher education faculty, principals, religious education teachers, ministers, and other professionals working in the educational setting.
+Medical professionals and medical educators are not eligible to take this course and instead should enroll in PBI's healthcare-specific courses.

 This course addresses issues such as: